 Research and writing

 B.A.
 History from Arizona State University, with concentrations in the United States and Culture and Thought

 My family has led me to extensive research in England and the United States, specifically, New York, Ohio, and Pennsylvania.
+In fact, I am pursuing a one-place study for Conneautville, Crawford County, Pennsylvania.
 I have experience with colonial New England research as well as some research in Germany and Italy.

 I’m fortunate to have found a field I love early on – one that includes my love for history, mystery, and research.

 You can reach me at email@example.com or through my contact page.